sftpplus/sftpplus-docs/src/doc_source/guides/security.rst

 SSH keys are stored in OpenSSH format.

-In the case that the SSH keys are breached, or you need to use keys with a different size, you can generate new keys using the Local Manager or the :ref:`command line tool <generate-ssh-key>` distributed with the server.
+In the case that the SSH keys are breached, or you need to use keys with a different size, you can generate new keys using the Web Manager or the :ref:`command line tool <generate-ssh-key>` distributed with the server.

 To manage public keys for SSH clients, please consult the documentation